The Joy of Owning & Controlling Valuable Proprietary Products

 I Followed The Strategy – I Didn’t Improvise At All

 I was shown how to search for proprietary products that were in need of marketing assistance.
 I chose to search for books, as I was somewhat of a “book worm” and I loved the idea of owning books.
 So, I began a serious search to locate anybody anywhere who had a book that needed marketing and that had some potential to generate money.
 Quite frankly, I didn’t particularly care what the subject matter of the book might be.
-I was told that a book of a “How To” nature would likely be best for me, so I kept my focus on those types of books.
+I was told that a book on “How To” nature would likely be best for me, so I kept my focus on those types of books.

-By the way, I didn’t have a background or any actual experience in publishing at the time, but I was totally focused upon learning whatever I needed to learn.
+By the way, I didn’t have a background or any actual experience in publishing at the time, but I was totally focused on learning whatever I needed to learn.
 So, without hesitating, I continued to pursue meeting book authors at every opportunity.

 And, after about a month of heavy searching, I received a response to one of my inquiries.
 It was from a gentleman who had written a “How To” book and was successfully marketing it via magazine advertisements.
 This was a popular way of marketing books at that time.
 People sat and read a great deal more than they do nowadays.